bifurcationkit/BifurcationKitDocs.jl/docs/src/branchswitching.md

 > See [Branch switching (branch point)](@ref) for the precise method definition

-## Branch switching from Hopf point to periodic orbits
+## From Hopf point to periodic orbits

 In order to compute the bifurcated branch of periodic solutions at a Hopf bifurcation point, you need to choose a method to compute periodic orbits among: